Engee documentation

 Details

-The number of antenna array elements for a ULA or UCA, specified as an integer greater than or equal to 2.
+The number of antenna array elements for ULA or UCA, set as an integer greater than or equal to 2.

 Dependencies